ingolemo/python-lenses/readme.md

 Most users will only need the docs from `lenses.Lens`.
 If you want to add hooks to allow parts of the library to work with custom objects then you should check out the `lenses.hooks` module.
-Most of the fancy lens code is in the `lenses.baselens` module for those who are curious how everything works.
+Most of the fancy lens code is in the `lenses.optics` module for those who are curious how everything works.

 An example is given in the `examples` folder.